 Before other Postman users can work with your team in a public workspace, your team needs to have a public team profile.
 A public team profile encourages other users to collaborate with you in a public workspace, enables you to ask for contributions and gather feedback, and increases your API’s discovery in search results.
 A public team profile also shows up on the Postman API Network.

-Team Admins manage the team profile and other team settings.
+Admins manage the team profile and other team settings.

 To make your team profile public, do the following:

-2. Select Team profile.
+2. Click Team profile.

 Create a public workspace